How to Hire Remote Workers in a Crisis

 We know the work doesn’t disappear just because a hiring freeze goes into effect.
 If full-time hires are off the table, perhaps you can advocate for hiring remote contractors and consultants, whether on a project-basis or to help backfill staff medical leaves, which may be higher than usual.
 This enables you to keep key initiatives moving without stretching your already swamped team to their limits with more work.

 While none of us knows exactly how long the COVID situation and its economic impacts will last, you will eventually be able to hire again.
 During this time, good communication with would-be hires can provide comfort and show that you value them.
 Wouldn’t it be great if you could quickly hire high-quality candidates you’ve already vetted (to various degrees) versus starting from scratch?

 Continuing to communicate with candidates also helps build rapport and trust with the candidate—which can help build the company’s reputation among other job seekers.
 This can ultimately make hiring easier overall when Covid-19 is inevitably behind us.

 If You’re Still Able to Hire

-You had approval to bring that much-needed employee on (either contract or direct hire), you’ve had several interviews and then BAM—everyone is on lockdown and working from home, or some other culture shift.
+You had the approval to bring that much-needed employee on (either contract or direct hire), you’ve had several interviews and then BAM—everyone is on lockdown and working from home, or some other culture shift.
 This is a real opportunity as you have less competition for candidates and could find a number of new top-quality employees.
 What should you do?
 Don’t wait!
-How can you push forward hire remote employees?
+How can you push forward to hire remote employees?
 You can keep your hiring process rolling by moving it online.
 When faced with this shift, most hiring managers will have to readjust their hiring process:

 Move from in-person interviews to video